 The MSc Spatial Design: Architecture & Cities (MSc SDAC) cultivates a unique mission for students who arrive from the UK, Europe and many parts of the world, and from all the disciplines of the built environment: to mediate between the desire of architects and urban designers to produce high quality designs, and the imperative of architecture to provide a better place for society.
 (Our current course brochure can be downloaded from here.)

-Integrating theory and practice and the disciplines of architecture and the city with the analytical discipline of research, the course maintains a timely relevance to the contemporary world’s challenges of inter-disciplinary knowledge, sustainable urbanism, social inclusion and exclusion, informal settlements, architecture and computing, spatial cognition, the physical and immaterial dimensions of social networks, and a user-centred approach to design innovation.
+Integrating theory, practice and design and the disciplines of architecture and the city with the analytical discipline of research, the course maintains a timely relevance to the contemporary world’s challenges of inter-disciplinary knowledge, sustainable urbanism, social inclusion and exclusion, informal settlements, architecture and computing, spatial cognition, the physical and immaterial dimensions of social networks, and a user-centred approach to design innovation.
 Two pathways (optional modules) are offered to students in the second term (from January to April): one for analytical research, and a second one for design research (studio).
 The two pathways-modules share a programme of seminars, lectures and related events constructing a rich environment for debate that integrates theoretical, analytical and design explorations. - read more

 Whilst following this course you can expect to:

 - develop an in-depth theoretical and practical knowledge of the built environment and its functions considered as spatial, physical and human systems

 - acquire a high level of skill in research and analysis of the built environment and its role in support of better and more humane design

 - communicate this through clarity of argument and written expression

 - acquire and demonstrate operational skills in managing their intellectual advancement

 - set attainable goals and exercise imagination and creativity in the pursuit of an understanding of your field through demonstrating the capacity for hard work, both as an individual and as a member of a research team. - read more